 All candidates must submit a dissertation based on independent and original research.
 The dissertation must contribute significantly to knowledge, show a mastery of the literature of the subject, be written in acceptable literary style, and conform to the standards outlined in the University of Oregon Style and Policy Manual for Theses and Dissertations.
-If students plan to submit a dissertation in journal format style, they must obtain approval from the Division of Graduate Studies at least one term prior to the defense.
 Upon successful completion of the qualifying examinations, the PhD student is advanced to candidacy and becomes a PhD candidate.
 This is a major milestone that marks a significant point of transition.
 The focus now is on completion of the research and writing that will culminate in an approved dissertation.